Delaware, Ohio: History

 In the early days of the town, a sulfur spring was discovered northwest of Joseph Barber's cabin.
 By 1833, a hotel was built as a health spa near the spring.
 However, the Mansion House Hotel was a failure, and by 1841, citizens began raising funds to purchase the hotel property with the intent of giving it to the Ohio and North Ohio Methodist Episcopal Conference of the Methodist Church for the purpose of a Methodist college.
 With that effort, Ohio Wesleyan University was founded in 1844.

 Railroads came to the area in April, 1851 as Delaware served as a stop on the Cleveland Columbus and Cincinnati Railroad.
 Additional rail lines were added to serve Delaware providing access to major cities and markets throughout the country by the late 1890s.
 At the turn of the century, Delaware could boast of its own electric street railway system.
 In the early 1930s, electric inter-urban service was provided by the Columbus, Delaware and Marion system.

 During the Civil War

 During the Civil War, Delaware was the home to two Union training camps.
-The first on the west side of the river for white recruits of the 96th and 121st Ohio Volunteer Infantry were mustered into service.
-The second, on the east side of the river was for African-Americans joining the army in Ohio in the 127th Regiment of Ohio Volunteer Infantry - later renamed the 5th Regiment United States Colored Troops.
+The first on the west side of the Olentangy River for white recruits of the 96th and 121st Ohio Volunteer Infantry were mustered into service.
+The second, on the east side of the Olentangy River was for African-Americans joining the army in Ohio in the 127th Regiment of Ohio Volunteer Infantry - later renamed the 5th Regiment United States Colored Troops.